-China’s kitchen appliance market has expanded considerably over recent years.
-According to mainland market surveys, the total value of China’s kitchen furniture market exceeded RMB96 billion in 2018.
+China’s kitchen appliance market expanded considerably over recent years.
+According to mainland market surveys, the total value of China’s kitchen furniture market should reach $10 million in 2021.
 In the long run, urbanization is expected to drive steady expansion in the kitchen appliance industry.
-As of 2018, China’s urbanization rate stood at 58.5% and is projected to rise by about one percentage point annually.
-Advances in urbanization, the real estate market, and smart home appliances are all seen as conducive to the development of the kitchen appliance market.
+As of 2017, China’s urbanization rate stood at 58.5% and is projected to rise by about one percentage point annually.
+Urbanization, the real estate market, and smart home appliances are all seen as conducive to the development of the kitchen appliance market in China.

 Imported kitchen market is growing

 More and more people spend their money on enjoyment-centric consumption or improvement-centric consumption.
-The China Furniture Association released the “2018 China Furniture Industry Information Report.”
-Data show that China’s furniture imports totaled US$3.052 billion in 2017, a year-on-year increase of 15.65%, and furniture imports hit a new high in nearly a decade.
+When the China Furniture Association released the “2018 China Furniture Industry Information Report.”, data show that China’s furniture imports totaled US$3 billion in 2017.
+The year-on-year increase was 15%, and furniture imports hit a new high in nearly a decade.
 So under this background, it is highly positive that imported-furniture consumption will keep a positive development.

-The furniture industry, and so the kitchen too, have a highly separated structure, according to survey, industry giant such as IKEA has only 3% market share globally, not to mention the situation in China where a major part of market share belongs to Chinese native brand.
-So in face of Chinese market where the market margin is still very high for high-end imported furniture, how should a foreign furniture brand take its first step to the Chinese market?
+The furniture industry, and so the kitchen too, have a highly separated structure.
+According to the survey, industry giant such as IKEA has only 3% market share globally.
+In China, the major part of the market share belongs to the Chinese native brand.
+So in face of the Chinese market where the market margin is still very high for high-end imported furniture, how should a foreign furniture brand take its first step to the Chinese market?

 IKEA is known globally for its low prices and innovatively designed furniture.
 In China, however, it faced peculiar problems.
 Its low-price strategy created confusion among aspirational Chinese consumers while local competitors copied its designs.
 IKEA identified the strategic challenges and made attempts to overcome them.
-One of the main problems for IKEA was that its prices, considered low in Europe and North America, were higher than the average in China.
+One of the main problems for IKEA was that its prices.
+Considered low in Europe and North America, they were higher than the average in China.
 Since 2000, IKEA has cut its prices by more than 60 percent.

 IKEA also had to tweak its marketing strategy.
-In most markets, the company uses its product catalogue as a major marketing tool.
-In China, however, the catalogue provided opportunities for competitors to imitate the company’s products.
+In most markets, the company uses its product catalog as a major marketing tool.
+In China, however, the catalog provided opportunities for competitors to imitate the company’s products.
 Instead, the company is using Chinese social media and micro-blogging website Weibo to target the urban youth.

-Manage a marketing plan is the key to success
+Manage a marketing plan is a key to success

 Internet usage is exceptionally common in China.
-The owner of any business in China, including the furniture specialist, should have an online venture to reach to a humongous chunk of the audience.
-To gain more visibility online, thus, one should have SEO specialist hired.
-Also, the business owner can take the audience to online tour to the manufacturing unit to gain more trust and credibility, giving you better chances of scoring more sales ultimately.
+The owner of any business in China, including the furniture specialist, should have an online venture to reach a humongous chunk of the audience.
+To gain more visibility online, thus, one should have an SEO specialist hired.
+Also, the business owner can take the audience on an online tour to the manufacturing unit to gain more trust and credibility.
+It will give you better chances of scoring more sales ultimately.

 Take a shot at Chinese E-commerce

-Not only limited to big shopping platform, foreign brands who want to have a share in Chinese market can also cooperate with specialized online furniture selling platform such as ITALYCLASSICO that has a good reputation with real estate developers.
-Cooperation with real estate developers means a chance to be the furniture supplier for luxury real estate project.
+Not only limited to big shopping platform, foreign brands who want to have a share in the Chinese market.
+So, they can also cooperate with specialized online furniture selling platforms such as ITALYCLASSICO.
+This platform has a good reputation with real estate developers.
+Cooperation with real estate developers means a chance to be the furniture supplier for luxury real estate projects.
 Most developers also believe that using imported furniture is more attractive to consumers.

-Approaching the Chinese market using these platforms can be a “hard bone” for the communication barrier and the ever-changing commercial policies in China.
+Approaching the Chinese market using these platforms can be a “hard bone”.
+For international brands, the communication barrier, and the ever-changing commercial policies in China.
 It is hard for a foreign brand also in that the digital marketing tools are totally different from those in the Western world.
-The disappearance of Google, Facebook and Instagram can make brand communication an impossible mission for a “new” company which has definitely no idea what’s going on in China.
+The disappearance of Google, Facebook, and Instagram can make brand communication an impossible mission.
+A “new” company that has definitely no idea what’s going on in China.
 So finding a good business partner that knows the digital approach to Chinese can be fundamental for the business strategy you may choose.

-To fathom the online world further, the furniture business enterprise in China should be active on the social media networks too.
-Posting latest products information creatively, launching promotional events and giving information about them on social media accounts are some of the ways furniture business can try to reach to the consumers.
+To fathom the online world further, the furniture business enterprise in China should be active on social media networks too.
+Posting the latest product information creatively, launching promotional events, and giving information about them on social media accounts are some of the ways furniture businesses can try to reach consumers.